Finnian-Walsh/chunked-list/README.md

 ### Private member accessing

-The **ChunkedListAccessor** template class provides safe access to the non-public members:
+The **ChunkedListAccessor** template class provides access to the non-public members:

-- front (first chunk)
-- back (last chunk)
-- chunkCount (number of chunks)
+- chunk_count (number of chunks)
-- pushChunk (insert a chunk to the back of the list)
+- ValueAllocator (the T specialisation of the Allocator template template type parameter)
+- ValueAllocatorTraits (the std wrapper for the ValueAllocator class)
+- ChunkAllocator (the Chunk specialisation of the Allocator template template type parameter)
+- ChunkAllocatorTraits (the std wrapper for the ChunkAllocator class)
+- chunk_allocator (the ChunkAllocator object used for the allocation and deallocation of Chunks)
+- sentinel (chunk before the front and after the back)
+- generic_chunk_iterator (a template class used for defining chunk_iterator and const_chunk_iterator)
+- generic_iterator (a template class used for defining iterator and const_iterator)

 ```cpp
 template<typename T, size_t ChunkSize, typename Allocator>